Complete Guide

 Repayment Structure

-Fixed EMI vs interest-only periods affects initial cashflow and total interest paid.
+Fixed EMI vs interest-only periods influence future cashflow and the total interest paid.

 Cash Flow Predictability

-Lenders price risk based on turnover consistency and receivables health of your business.
+Lenders charge risk depending on the consistency of the turnover and the health of receivables of your business.

 Collateral & Guarantees